-"No!
-No, that's… impossible…" He breathed, staring wide-eyed at the behemoth of a man he'd always been told was pure evil.
+"What!
+What are you saying – that's… impossible…" He breathed, staring wide-eyed at the behemoth of a man he'd been told from the start was pure evil.
 Vader sensed his denial, the fear and loathing directed at him.
-He knew this must be hard to believe, but he must explain himself.
+He knew this must be hard to believe, and so he found the need to explain himself.

 Vader didn't answer, but rather asked a question of his own.
 "You said… your family is dead because of me.
 What did you mean?
 Who –"